jodafm/templates/sls-standard-starter/README.md

 .serverless/ serverless.yml index.js ...
 ```

 * `serverless.yml` - the core build file required for Serverless functionality.
-Commands will typically run based on what's included.
 * `index.js` - a handler file written for our dummy API function.
 THis is specific to our API service.
-* `.serverless/` - a `gitignore` Serverless resource folder that auto-populates on build
+* `.serverless/` - a Serverless resource folder that auto-populates on build.
+Ours is on `.gitignore` and not committed

 Everything else at this level relates to general npm/git functions:
 * `package.json`